Niravanaa/Replace-and-Convert/README.md

 $ pip install python-docx docx2pdf
 ```

-# Usage
+## Usage
 3. Place your .docx document (named `coverletter.docx`) in the same directory as the script.
-4. In a terminal window, run the script:
+4. Run the script, either from an IDE or using the following terminal command (at the directory containing the script):
 ```shell
 python script.py
 ```